St. Albans Recreation Day Camp Opening – Summer 2021 Information

 Face Masks – Campers and counselors will wear masks as in all situations as recommended by CDC.
 Disposable masks will be available when needed, but families should provide 2 clean masks each day for their child.
 Masks should be washed daily.
 When children are outside and apart from one another, they will not need to wear their mask.
 When they are indoors, or in closer contact with others, they will need to wear their mask.

 Outside – It’s always been a goal of our camp to be outside as much as possible.
-This summer more than ever we plan to eat and play outdoors by incorporating the use of tents.
-In the past we’ve done art projects, presentations, movies inside – this summer we’ll be outside with those activities as much as possible.
+This summer more than ever we plan to eat and play outdoors whenever we can.

-Drop Off & Pick Ups – If possible, families should have the same person do drop off and pick up each day – again to limit contacts.
-Those doing drop off and pick ups must wear masks.
-Only one person at drop off and pick up.
+Drop Off & Pick Ups – Only one person at drop off and pick up.
 If possible, older adults 65+ should not be tasked with drop off or pick up.
-You will be notified in advance of which group your camper is in and the location will be readily marked so you’ll know where to head.
-Pick up for kids based out of Barlow Street Community Center will be at the field across from St. Albans City Pool.
-Pick up for campers based out of SACS will be at the school on the west side of the building.
 No one who is ill, has symptoms of COVID 19 or is self-quarantining due to close contact with a COVID 19 positive person can do drop off or pick up.
 Parents will respect distancing with staff and other campers during all interactions.

-At Drop Off – Campers will report directly to the head counselor of their small group – Not the one point drop-off we’ve used in the past.
-At check in – every camper will be screened for temperature, the adult dropping off the camper will be asked the same screening questions everyday – even if the camper has attended each day of camp.
+At Drop Off – Every camper will be screened for temperature, the adult dropping off the camper will be asked the same screening questions everyday – even if the camper has attended each day of camp.
 If a camper has a temperature of 100.4 F or greater they will not be allowed at camp.

-Health Screening A Daily Health Check will be conducted for each child attending camp upon arrival each day.These questions will be asked every day:
+Health Screening A Daily Health screening will be conducted for each child attending camp upon arrival each day.These questions will be asked every day:

 - Have you been in close contact with a person who has COVID-19?